 In addition, our book provides an integrated pan-European perspective on diplomatic communication.

+Our international project “Rebellion and Diplomacy in Early Modern Europe” is addressed to all scholars of the humanities interested in political communication.
 Recent debates on secret service activities, which were triggered by Edward Snowden’s revelations and the international NSA crisis, have drawn much public attention to patterns of government communication and foreign intelligence.
-Providing an historical voice in this debate our work will also appeal to a non-specialist audience all across Western Europe, Russia and the US.
+Providing a historical voice in this debate our work will also appeal to a non-specialist audience all across Western Europe, Russia and the US.